open-pulse/OpenPulse/README.md

 *What's new?*

-- New geometry interface: now the user can draw geometry through an intuitive interface, following the conventions of popular piping software.
+- New geometry interface adjustments: the user can draw geometry following the conventions of popular piping software.
-- Standardization of sections and materials, along with using various unit systems.
 - Adjustments and validation of the reciprocating compressor model.
-- Physics validation of several analysis after comparing with 3D FEM commercial softwares.
+- New reciprocating pump model for applications with liquids such as oil, fuels, and water.
-- New interface and visualization tools.
+- New interface and visualization tools (enhanced symbols for boundary condition, excitation, etc).
-- Enhancements of project files management.
+- Project file management improvements: structural and acoustic results can now be saved and retrieved.
 - Enhanced animation of results (real and imaginary parts, phase monitoring, etc).
 - Beam theory validity check assistant.
-- Pulsation suppression device editor.
+- Adjustments and validation of the pulsation suppression device editor.
-- Import and export PCF files.

 ## New geometry interface